mrocklin/blog/_posts/work/2017-02-11-dask-tensorflow.md

 (NumPy/Pandas) makes it trivial to move data between them without costly or complex tricks.

+Additionally, we didn't have to work to integrate these two systems.
+There is no need for a separate collaborative effort to integrate Dask and TensorFlow at a core level.
+Instead, they are designed in such a way so as to foster this type of interaction without special attention or effort.

 This is also the first blogpost that I've written that, from a Dask perspective, uses some more complex features like [long running tasks](http://distributed.readthedocs.io/en/latest/task-launch.html#submit-tasks-from-worker)